salma-svg/salma-svg.github.io/projects/OCL/methodology.md

    where  c_i  is the cost of material  i

 3. **Constraints**:

+Note: The bounds shown below are just examples.
+The actual values for these bounds are customizable and can be adjusted by the user based on specific requirements.
+Users can input their desired minimum and maximum limits in the Execel file to tailor the optimization to their needs.

    - **Material Proportions**: Ensure proportions are within specified minimum and maximum limits.

-  For certain materials, the proportion used in the blend is restricted between specific bounds:
+  For certain materials, the proportion used in the blend is restricted between specific bounds: (the bounds in the image are just examples, the value is an input that the user can change)

  ![First Material Constraints](assets/material1.png)
     for specific materials  i